Kilwinning: Football

-Kilwinning Rangers F.C., or The Buffs as they are more affectionately known, play their home games at Buffs Park and compete in the second tier of the West of Scotland Football League (WoSFL).
+Kilwinning Rangers F.C., or The Buffs as they are more affectionately known, play their home games at Buffs Park and compete in the top tier of the West of Scotland Football League (WoSFL).
 They play in blue and white hoops.

 The team was formed in 1899 as a Juvenile football club, originally playing at Blacklands Park, which they shared with the then senior side of Eglinton Seniors.
 They officially became a Junior football club on 26 July 1902.

 The name Buffs was first recorded on 21 September 1900 when the local paper, the Irvine Herald, recorded that the so-called Buffs had had an emphatic victory over Kilmarnock Belgrove.
 Kilwinning Rangers have had periods of success throughout their history, and proudly boast that they were the first, and last Ayrshire Club to win the Scottish Junior Cup in the twentieth century!

 Dirrans Athletic AFC were formed in 1946.
 They currently play in the Ayrshire Amateur Football League Premier Division.

 Kilwinning Sports Club, or KSC as it is known locally, was launched in July 2002 in the Pennyburn area of Kilwinning.

 In 2022, Kilwinning Rangers Amateurs became known as Eglinton F.C. and joined the fifth tier of the WoSFL.

+The home grounds of all three teams are within the confines of KSC.
+KR at Buffs Park, Eglinton at Ian Cashmore Memorial Park (astro) and Dirrans at David Faddes Park.